SeLite/SeLite.github.io/HandlingData.md

         * navigate to the linked page to show the submission
         * extract the ID somehow
       * otherwise: use timestamp-based and list item position-based navigation and comparison
     * useful for testing security: the test logs on to the tested application as the other user (security victim), gets a listing of the forbidden records, captures id/link of the record(s) and stores it (in the test session or its DB).
-Then it logs out, logs in as the other user (security intruder) and tries to access the stolen url(s).
+Then it logs out, logs in as the other user (security intruder) and tries to access the stolen URL(s).

 ## Non-trivial references ##
 Non-trivial references are based on